YannBerthelot/DeepRL/README.md

 DeepRL is a Python repository aiming at implementing deepRL agents using PyTorch.
 It is compatible with Tensorboard and wandb Implemented agents are:
---A2C (vanilla and n-steps) including LSTM extension --REINFORCE
+--A2C (TD and MC, n-steps is WIP) including LSTM extension --REINFORCE

 ## Installation